Hammad-Akbar/poligram/README.md

 (The program should not stop running.
 Leave it running.)

+If this step fails for whatever reason, please close your terminal and restart it, and re-run the command.

 ## 6. Run the web app

 Open a new terminal in your AWS Cloud9 environment (click the little green +